SuperCh-SE-NCSU/Project2_badsmell/README.md

   Project3: 72.2% in 93 issues
 ```

-**13. "Unusually small" number of issues handled only by one person**
+####13.
+"Unusually small" number of issues handled only by one person

+A issue handled only by one person means this issue is opened and closed by same person and no other guys write comments below this issue.
+We define number of issues handles only by one person less than 10% indicates this person is a "passenger".
+And it means responsibility distribution of this team may be uneven.

+<b>Scripts are found here</b>

 #####Result
 We also calculated percentage of issues using milestones.